hikeventures/hikeventures.github.io/_posts/best/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 Trekking and snowshoeing poles are especially useful if you have to walk up or down a mountain or if you have to walk in deep powder snow.
 You can also use those poles for nordic walking.
 In this blog post I have selected the best trekking and snowshoeing poles for 2016 which I would consider to buy.

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports][1]) and even so we are not able to test every product, we follow the market and compare the specifications of new products.
-Here comes our buying guide (this blog post contains affiliate links).
+We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports][1]) and even so we are not able to test every product, we follow the market and compare the specifications of new trekking poles.
+Here comes our trekking poles buying guide for 2016 (this blog post contains affiliate links).

 ---